 - Female Offending Behaviour Programme

-A full curriculum is available for young people and a range of qualifications can be accessed, from vocational qualifications to higher education.
+A full curriculum is available for children and young people and a range of qualifications can be accessed, from vocational qualifications to higher education.

-As young people on remand are in the same houses as convicted young people, the same supports and education are available to both, although eligibility may vary depending on the length of time the young person has to remain in custody.
+As children and young people on remand are in the same houses as those who are convicted, the same supports and education are available to both, although eligibility may vary depending on the length of time the child or young person has to remain in custody.

-Young people on remand do not have to work but sentenced young people do.
+Children and young people on remand do not have to work but those who have been sentenced do.

 The work available varies by establishment but may include joinery, plumbing, painting, bricklaying, engineering, welding, and hairdressing.

 Health services are provided by the local NHS Health Board.
 Services include: